SorenHeidelbach/methylphase/docs/index.md

 # methylphase documentation

 Welcome to the methylphase docs.

-This site is organized for GitHub Pages/MkDocs style publishing, with standalone Markdown files that can also be ingested by Sphinx (via MyST) if you prefer that toolchain.
+[!NOTE]
+This documentation is still under development.
+If any information is missing, unclear or incorrect, please open an issue on the [GitHub repository](https://github.com/SorenHeidelbach/methylphase).
+[/!NOTE]

 ## Documentation map
 - [Overview](overview.md)